-- i.
+- .
 Public realm

 - ii.
 Private realm

 - iii.
 Public art

-Designing in the Jewellery Quarter 3.
-Spaces between buildings: i.
+3. Spaces between buildings: i.
 Public realm

 The public realm of the Jewellery Quarter is comprised of distinct elements, requiring careful consideration when designing for local spaces, both new and old.

 The area has a simple but pervasive palette of high-quality historic materials, particularly clay and natural stone.